Sandhya80/Fiorellino/README.md

 ---

+## ✅ Validation Methods

+To ensure the Fiorellino website adheres to modern web standards and delivers an optimal user experience, the following validation methods were used:

+1. **HTML Validation**: Verified using [W3C Markup Validation Service](https://validator.w3.org/) to ensure semantic and error-free HTML code.
+2. **CSS Validation**: Checked with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to confirm proper syntax and compatibility.
+3. **Performance Testing**: Conducted using Google Lighthouse to optimize loading times, reduce render-blocking resources, and improve overall performance.
+4. **Accessibility Testing**: Evaluated with Lighthouse and [Wave Accessibility Tool](https://wave.webaim.org/) to ensure compliance with WCAG standards.
+5. **Best Practices**: Assessed through Lighthouse to adhere to modern web development standards and security practices.
+6. **SEO Validation**: Optimized and tested with Lighthouse to ensure proper meta tags, structured data, and search engine visibility.

+These validation methods guarantee a high-quality, user-friendly, and accessible website for all users.

+---

 ## 📊 Performance

 This project is optimized for fast loading times and smooth user experience across all devices.
 Below are the performance metrics and screenshots showcasing the results: